HireQuest American Hero Awards

 The first, the Ultimate American Hero Award, is given to the family member of a service member who has been killed while serving in the global war on terror.

 The second, the American Hero Award, recognizes a service member for his or her meritorious action in combating the global war on terror.

-On Wednesday, August 19th, we will present the 2020 American Hero Awards during a breakfast ceremony on the fantail deck of the USS Yorktown in Mount Pleasant, S.C.
+On Tues., May 4, we will present the 2021 American Hero Awards during a breakfast ceremony on deck of the USS Yorktown in Mount Pleasant, S.C.

 Captain Richard G. Cliff was from Mount Pleasant, S.C.
 A Wando High School graduate, he loved surfing, skiing, and mountain climbing.
 Cliff graduated from Appalachian State University, where he was the captain of the ROTC Ranger Challenge Team.

 In 2002, Cliff received his commission and attended infantry training at Fort Benning, Ga.
 He also graduated from the Basic Airborne course and the Special Forces qualification course.
 A year later, he deployed to Iraq on his first tour.

 Cliff deployed twice more.
 On his third deployment in Afghanistan, he was killed in action along with two other members of his team in the Bravo Company, 1st Battalion 7th Special Forces Group.
 They were attacked on Sept.
 29, 2008, while on patrol in Helmand province.

 His decorations include the Bronze Star, Purple Heart, five U.S. Army commendation medals, the National Defense Service medal, the Basic Airborne insignia, the Ranger tab, and the Special Forces tab, among many others.
 He is survived by wife, Stacy, and their son, Richard; as well as his mother, father, and brother, Julie, Richard, and Eddie.

 2020 American Hero Award Recipient: James Gobble, U.S. Marines

 James Gobble is a classic example of an American hero beyond the battlefield.